Walt Disney World and Disney Springs – Shore Trip or Pre/Post Cruise Visit

 - Pick which monorail you want to ride first

 - Take a bus (or Uber) to any resort with a monorail station (shown on the map).
-If you are too early for a specific resort bus, ride to another resort in the same direction, then change buses to reach the TTC at Magic Kingdom or EPCOT.
+If you are too early for a specific resort bus, ride to another resort in the same direction, then change buses to reach the Magic Kingdom or EPCOT.

 - After the rides, return to a resort with a monorail station and take a bus back to Disney Springs